-It’s important we try to limit stress and anxiety around obsessions, because stress and anxiety will always make any obsessions we have worse.
+It’s important we try to limit stress and anxiety around our obsessions because stress and anxiety will always make any obsessions we have worse.

-To tackle obsessions, it’s also important we expose ourselves to our obsessions, because exposing ourselves allows us to challenge any fears we have around them.
-We must feel the fear, subject ourselves to the fear and working through the challenge of trying to deal with our obsession.
+To tackle obsessions, it’s important we expose ourselves to those obsessions, because being exposed allows us to challenge any fears we have around them.
+We must feel the fear, subject ourselves to fear and work through the challenge of trying to deal with our obsession.

-Obsessions are usually there for a reason from something we’re not coping with, therefore it’s important we quantify and learn to change our perceptions on how we see and deal with things.
-Take small steps, it makes what you deal with more manageable and achievable.
-Facing our demons head-on will always be something we find difficult.
+Obsessions are usually there from something we’re not coping with, therefore it’s important we quantify and learn to change our perceptions on how we see and deal with those obsessions.
+Take baby steps, it makes what we deal with more manageable and achievable.
+Facing our demons will always be something we find difficult.

-In the beginning, it’ll probably feel uncomfortable, we’ll want to back off, we may even feel a little bit panicky, but those feelings will dissipate the more we stick at it.
-We must also do it, without backing out.
-One small step at a time will help us feel less anxious and more in control.
+In the beginning, we’ll probably feel uncomfortable, we’ll want to back off, we may even feel a little panicky, but those feelings will dissipate the more we stick at working through it.
+We must ‘feel the fear and do it anyway.’
+Even if we take one or two steps back during the process, one small step at a time will help us feel less anxious and more in control; small steps.

-If you choose to write your obsessions down, put the obsessions that cause you less anxiety at the bottom of your list, with the more pressing and challenging ones at the top.
-Take the first obsession and begin to practice, working through each fear, until you notice you have considerably less fear.
+If you choose to keep a journal of your obsessions, put the obsessions that cause you less anxiety at the bottom of your list, with the more pressing and challenging ones at the top.
+Take the first obsession and begin to practice, working through it, until you notice you’re feeling less fear.

-To break the cycle, you must fight any urges that tempt you back in.
-Try not to give in to temptation.
-The important part is that you finally get to the point where you’re beginning to feel comfortable around your obsessions.
+To break the cycle, we must fight any urges that tempt us back in.
+But we mustn’t give in to temptation.
+The important part is that we’re finally getting to the point where we’re beginning to feel comfortable around our obsessions.